psa/hn.otoh.org/content/official-sites/index.md

 Official Sites:
 * [Covid-19 Roatan and Bay Islands](https://m.facebook.com/Covid19Roatan/)
-  * Video chats every day by the Governor of the Bay Islands:
+  * Video chats periodically by the Governor of the Bay Islands:
-    * 16:00 Spanish
-    * 16:45 English
   * Official notices for the Bay Islands
 * [Municipality of Utila](https://www.facebook.com/Municipalidad-de-Utila-328195770717532/)
   * Official notices for Utila